Nawaf1995/EmailProcessing/README.md

 - **EmailExtraction.java** this whill do the processing after recevicing the data from the the AccessingGmail to start extracting the email

 ## The Fontend:
+For the front end we will use Angular as front end.
+This new version of Angular it is using MVC approach like Spring.
+So, we will do the same here as we did in the back end.
+For the front end will have the following:
+- Models: **Emails.TS and users.TS** (**TS means type script**)
+- Controller: we only have one controller here **access.Service.TS** which will all the methods that will communicate with the back end.
+- views: which is the html pages in the components folder

+## To run the project:
+To the run the project you should run the front end and the back end separately.
+- First: run the back end from Eclipse IDE on port 8080 before doing this, two things must be done
+        - Start the server in my case I am using XAMPP
+        - start the redis server
+- After running the server and the redis, then launch the program fro Eclipse IDE
+- Second: run the front end by going to the front end folder and open the command line, then type **ng serve**
+- Finally, after running both client and server go to your favorite browser and type in the URL: **localhost:4200**
+## License:
+This is a free project you have the right to use where ever you want.